| |

 by the Fourth Amendment requirement for a search warrant.
 The other groups signing the new coalition letter against the CLOUD Act are Access Now, Advocacy for Principled Action in Government, American Civil Liberties Union,

-Progress Action, Equality California, Free Press Action Fund, Government Accountability Project, Government Information Watch, Human Rights Watch, Liberty Coalition, National Association of Criminal Defense Lawyers, National Black Justice Coalition, New
+Action, Equality California, Free Press Action Fund, Government Accountability Project, Government Information Watch, Human Rights Watch, Liberty Coalition, National Association of Criminal Defense Lawyers, National Black Justice Coalition, New America's

-America's Open Technology Institute, OpenMedia, People For the American Way, and Restore The Fourth.
+Open Technology Institute, OpenMedia, People For the American Way, and Restore The Fourth.
 The CLOUD Act allows police to bypass the MLAT system, removing vital U.S. and foreign country privacy protections.
-As we
+As we explained in our

 Allow foreign governments to wiretap on U.S. soil under standards that do not comply with U.S. law; Give the executive branch the power to enter into foreign agreements without Congressional approval